fpelaezt/devops/AWS/aws-certifications/architect/Guide11-Additional_Key_Services.md

     * Proxy service to connect cloud with on-premise Microsoft AD
     * Users can access Cloud services with their own company credentials

-#### AWS Key Management Service (KMS)

-* Generation, exchange, storage, use and replacement of keys
-* KMS
-  * Symmetric: same key to encrypt/decrypt
-  * Customer Manage Keys: Use a type of key called Customer Masker Key (CMK) - Fundamental resource
-    * It is use to encrypt/decrypt up to 4KB of data
-    * Also use to encrypt data keys
-    * Never leave AWS KMS unencrypted
-  * Data keys
-    * It is used to encrypt large data objects
-    * After using GenerateDataKey a plaintext and ciphertext
-  * Envelope Encryption: Method
-  * Encryption Context: optional key/value
-    * To decrypt the same Encryption Context must be provided
-* Process
-  * Creates data key
-  * Encrypt under CMK
-  * Returns: Plaintext and encryted versions
-  * Use plaintext key to encrypt data + store encrypted key
-  * Can retrieve plaintext data key only when having encrypted data key + permission to use the master key
-* Not related with temporary Security Tokens

 #### AWS CloudHSM

 * Hardware appliances